Attorney Angela Palmer-Fisher announces run for Vernon County Circuit Court judge

-Local attorney and Westby resident Angela Palmer-Fisher is running for Vernon County Circuit Court Judge.
+Area attorney and Westby resident Angela Palmer-Fisher is running for Vernon County Circuit Court judge.

+Born and raised in Crawford County, she has called Vernon County home since she first started practicing law nearly 20 years ago.
+She has gained experience in her years of private practice handling a wide variety of cases, including criminal, family, juvenile and probate law — which includes mental health commitments and guardianships.
+She is currently a court commissioner for retiring Judge Darcy Rood.

 People are also reading…